Molx32/websec/README.md

 ### Command injection
 ### File upload
 _Burp suite extension : Upload Scanner_
+<ins>Important</ins> : when identifying vulnerabilities with this extension, it may not reveal the real request is the _issue_ pane.
+To get the real request sent, copy paste the filename that was sent (usually a randomly generated filename), and search for it in Logger.

 #### First scan
 Run a first scan with all modules in order to check which are the different server responses.
 Based on those responses, we must determine :
 - Which magic numbers are filtered